-

 And that's how it's done

-I'm so happy and proud of myself!All went so fast in just a week I still can't believe it.
-Here is a brief summary of what I did and how:
+I'm so happy and proud of myself!Everything happened so quickly in just one week that I can hardly believe it.
+Here's a brief summary of what I did and how:

 1. Using this GUI tool, I created a firmware with the following settings: